Puddle-11/MainVault/Card Game Main Loop.md

 ## Card Game Main Loop
 The main loop of the game is as follows.
 1. Each player is given one [[Ticket]] at the start of their turn. this ticket is unknown to the player and has a special effect, the ticket given is determined by a random pull given each tickets [[Ticket Rarity]].
-At this point each player can choose to play their ticket until they play their 3 cards for the hand, O
+At this point each player can choose to play their ticket until they play their 3 cards for the hand, or save their ticket for the next round, tickets roll over and are cumulative so its possible to a accrue up to 7 total tickets at once which can be used on one hand.
-2.
+2. Each player

 ## References